26 Discrimination and Harassment Based on Protected Categories Other than Sex

 2. The Office of the University Counsel shall be notified of the complaint, whether written or verbal, as soon as possible after it is brought to the attention of the investigator and the investigation will be under the direction of the Office of the University Counsel.
 All investigatory notes and other documents created or gathered during the investigatory process shall be attorney work product.
 The investigator also shall notify the President and any appropriate coordinator (i.e., Title VI, Title IX, or ADA/Section 504) that an investigation is being initiated.

-3. When the allegation of discrimination or harassment is against the Assistant to the President for Institutional Equity and Compliance, the Assistant Dean of Student Conduct, or the Title VI, Title IX, or ADA/Section 504 Coordinator, the President will identify an individual who has been trained in investigating such complaints to investigate the complaint and carry out the responsibilities assigned pursuant to this policy.
+3. When the allegation of discrimination or harassment is against the Assistant to the President for Institutional Equity and Compliance, the Assistant Dean of Student Conduct, the Title VI or Title IX Coordinator (including Deputy Coordinators), Director of ADA Compliance, or Equity Specialist, the President will identify an individual who has been trained in investigating such complaints to investigate the complaint and carry out the responsibilities assigned pursuant to this policy.
 When the allegation of discrimination or harassment is against the President, the Assistant to the President for Institutional Equity and Compliance shall notify the Board of Trustees which shall engage an entity independent of the University to conduct an investigation and submit its findings to the Board of Trustees.

 4. When the respondent is a student, the Office of Student Conduct will investigate the complaint in compliance with the procedures outlined in this policy.
 If a finding of violation is made, any resulting disciplinary action will be undertaken in compliance with MTSU’s student disciplinary rules.